JoyBBF/EmployeeWebDemo/README.md

 # EmployeeWebDemo
-Employee Mockup WebDemo made with Vue.js, Quasar and Kotlin.
+Employee Mockup WebDemo made for the GFT Intership program 2021.